 4. Calonne’s replacement, Brienne, placed a similar set of reforms before the Assembly of Notables and parlements.
-He was able to push through some reforms, however a land tax with no exemptions was blocked.
+He was able to push through some reforms, however, a land tax with no exemptions was blocked.

-5. A second Assembly of Notables, summoned in November 1788, ruled that the Estates General should use the same voting procedures (voting by order) used by the previous Estates General in 1614.
+5. The second Assembly of Notables, summoned in November 1788, ruled that the Estates General should use the same voting procedures (voting by order) used by the previous Estates General in 1614.
 This decision was unpopular with the Third Estate and generated a great deal of political rhetoric and literature.